toolmantim/bananajour/Readme.md

 Fire up [http://localhost:9331/](http://localhost:9331/) to check it out.

-If somebody starts sharing a Bananajour repository with the same name on the network, it'll automatically show up in the network thanks to the wonder that is Bonjour.
+If somebody starts sharing a Bananajour repository with the same name on the network it'll automatically show up in the network thanks to the wonder that is Bonjour.

 For a list of all the commands: